swadesh-231/SpamGuardian/README.md

 # SpamGuardian

-Of course!
-Here's a concise and compelling project description that you can use for your LinkedIn "Projects" section:

-Project: SpamShield - Intelligent Spam Email Detection
+ SpamShield - Intelligent Spam Email Detection

-SpamShield Logo

 I led the development of SpamShield, a sophisticated machine learning project aimed at combatting spam emails.
 Leveraging Python and the scikit-learn library, SpamShield achieves exceptional accuracy, reaching an impressive 96%